The 2023 ANIMAZEMENT AMV Contest Guidelines

 8. If selected, your video will be shown on the big screen via an LCD projector.
 Try to use the highest-quality video sources you can, and keep in mind that some video will look different when projected.

-9. Animazement is a family-friendly convention, so take this into consideration when it comes to the content of your video.
+9. Animazement is a family-friendly convention, so take this into consideration when it comes to choosing in which contest to participate.
 Submissions containing nudity, offensive language, and/or excessive violence will be put in the 18+ contest automatically.
 Try not to include anything over a “PG-13″ rating if your video is intended for a contest other than the 18+ contest.

 11. If your video has won two or more major awards at other conventions prior to your submission it may be disqualified.
 (This refers to the specific video you submit to us–it’s fine if your past videos have won awards!)